SMPyBandits/SMPyBandits/paper/paper.md

 ## Presentation

 ### Single-Player MAB
-Multi-Armed Bandit (MAB) problems are famous sequential decision making problems in which an agent repeatedly chooses an action (the "*arm*" of a one-armed bandit) in order to maximize some total reward [@Robbins52], [@LaiRobbins85].
+Multi-Armed Bandit (MAB) problems are well-studied sequential decision making problems in which an agent repeatedly chooses an action (the "*arm*" of a one-armed bandit) in order to maximize some total reward [@Robbins52], [@LaiRobbins85].
 Initial motivation for their study came from the modeling of clinical trials, as early as 1933 with the seminal work of Thompson  [@Thompson33], where arms correspond to different treatments with unknown, random effect.
-Since then, MAB models have been proved useful for many more applications, that range from cognitive radio [@Jouini09] to online content optimization (news article recommendation [@Li10], online advertising [@LiChapelle11] or A/B Testing [@Kaufmann14], [@Jamieson17]), or portfolio optimization [@Sani12].
+Since then, MAB models have been proved useful for many more applications, that range from cognitive radio [@Jouini09] to online content optimization like news article recommendation [@Li10], online advertising [@LiChapelle11], A/B Testing [@Kaufmann14], [@Jamieson17], or portfolio optimization [@Sani12].

 More formally, a stochastic MAB is defined by $K>1$ distributions $\nu_k$ (arms), and *i.i.d.* rewards $r_k(t) \sim \nu_k, \forall t$.
 An agent choose arm $A(t)\in\{1,\dots,K\}$ at time $t$ and observes the reward $r_{A(t)}(t)$ without knowing the other (hidden) rewards.
-Her goal is to maximize $\sum_{t=1}^T r_{A(t)}(t)$ by sequentially exploring the $K$ arms, and she essentially has to try find and exploit the best one as fast as possible.
+Her goal is to maximize $\sum_{t=1}^T r_{A(t)}(t)$ by sequentially exploring the $K$ arms, and she essentially has to find and exploit the best one as fast as possible.
-This library tackle one dimensional distributions, and supports [`Bernoulli`](https://smpybandits.github.io/docs/Arms.Bernoulli.html), [`binomial`](https://smpybandits.github.io/docs/Arms.Binomial.html), [`Poisson`](https://smpybandits.github.io/docs/Arms.Poisson.html), and a generic [`discrete`](https://smpybandits.github.io/docs/Arms.DiscreteArm.html) distributions, as well as [`exponential`](https://smpybandits.github.io/docs/Arms.Exponential.html), [`gamma`](https://smpybandits.github.io/docs/Arms.Gamma.html), [`Gaussian`](https://smpybandits.github.io/docs/Arms.Gaussian.html) and [`uniform`](https://smpybandits.github.io/docs/Arms.Uniform.html) continuous distributions,
+This library tackles one dimensional distributions, and supports [`Bernoulli`](https://smpybandits.github.io/docs/Arms.Bernoulli.html), [`binomial`](https://smpybandits.github.io/docs/Arms.Binomial.html), [`Poisson`](https://smpybandits.github.io/docs/Arms.Poisson.html), and a generic [`discrete`](https://smpybandits.github.io/docs/Arms.DiscreteArm.html) distributions, as well as [`exponential`](https://smpybandits.github.io/docs/Arms.Exponential.html), [`gamma`](https://smpybandits.github.io/docs/Arms.Gamma.html), [`Gaussian`](https://smpybandits.github.io/docs/Arms.Gaussian.html) and [`uniform`](https://smpybandits.github.io/docs/Arms.Uniform.html) continuous distributions,
 which can be truncated to an interval $[a,b]$ or have unbounded support ($\mathbb{R}$).

-*SMPyBandits* is the most complete open-source implementation of single-player (classical) bandit algorithms, containing [over 65](https://SMPyBandits.GitHub.io/docs/Policies.html) algorithms.
+*SMPyBandits* is a complete open-source implementation of single-player (classical) bandit algorithms, containing [over 65](https://SMPyBandits.GitHub.io/docs/Policies.html) algorithms.
 It uses a well-designed hierarchical structure and [class inheritance scheme](https://SMPyBandits.GitHub.io/uml_diagrams/README.html) to minimize redundancy in the codebase.
 For instance, most existing algorithms are index-based, and new ones can be written easily by inheriting from the [`IndexPolicy`](https://SMPyBandits.GitHub.io/docs/Policies.IndexPolicy.html) class.